 A volunteer at a local nonprofit organization intended to send an off-the-wall joke to just one email recipient, but instead sent the email to the nonprofit organization’s entire list of donors and co-volunteers.
 One of those volunteers was relieved of her volunteering duties a few months later and sued the nonprofit organization for allowing a hostile work/volunteer environment.

 A nonprofit social service organization was recently looking to add new volunteers to their volunteer staff.
 After receiving numerous applications from their local community, they chose a handful of volunteers.
 One of the applicants filed a lawsuit against the nonprofit organization alleging discrimination, as the only volunteers chosen were all male.

-Nonprofit Insurance Services is based in Hanover, Pennsylvania and works with nonprofit organizations across the United States to find the best insurance protection suited for their operations.
-Employment Practices Liability Insurance or EPLI offered by Nonprofit Insurance Services includes coverages that are normally excluded from many other insurance policies, like third party liability, internet/email liability, spousal liability, and retaliation.
+Nonprofit Insurance Program is based in Hanover, Pennsylvania and works with nonprofit organizations across the United States to find the best insurance protection suited for their operations.
+Employment Practices Liability Insurance or EPLI offered by Nonprofit Insurance Program includes coverages that are normally excluded from many other insurance policies, like third party liability, internet/email liability, spousal liability, and retaliation.

 Call 800-673-2558 or enter your zip code below to get a quote.